 Note that NemLog-in is only involved for authentications involving MitID Erhverv identities.
 If only private identities are required by the brokers service providers, no NemLog-in integration is required.

 4.3 Advanced integration, local IdP

-When local IdPs become available the advanced integration model supports local IdPs in such a way that the users do not interact with the NemLog-in user interface.
+The advanced integration model supports local IdPs in such a way that the users do not interact with the NemLog-in user interface.

 Figure 3: Advanced integration with local IdP